-If you want to check for possible Then check these screens Notes CPU constraints For the whole system: constraints 1.
+If you want to check for possible Then check these screens Notes CPU constraints For the whole system: Constraints 1.
 CPU load and trans.
-Check the line: Notes n: s.
-PROC %CPU %CP %EMU %WT %SYS %SP %SIC %LOGLD • "%LOGLD" is the best way to identify CPU bottlenecks. • "%LOGLD" is the best way to identify CPU bottlenecks. • "%CPU" through "%SP" are calculated on elapsed time and are a meaningful source for capacity planning. s.
-Check "User Extremes:" (in the lower right of the panel) to identify heavy users or malfunctions of Linux guests (for example, looping). check the Linux CPU utilization by entering "Linux userid" (userid is the virtual machine user ID).
+Check the line: PROC %CPU %CP %EMU %WT %SYS %SP %SIC %LOGLD "%LOGLD" is the best way to identify CPU bottlenecks. "%CPU" through "%SP" are calculated on elapsed time and are a meaningful source for capacity planning.
+For Linux guests: 1.
+CPU load and trans.
+Check "User Extremes:" (in the lower right of the panel) to identify heavy users or malfunctions of Linux guests (for example, looping).
+29. Linux systems 21.
+User resource usage Check the Linux CPU utilization by entering "Linux userid " ( userid is the virtual machine user ID).
 Linux tools such as top report CPU consumption as if Linux owned the processors and do not consider that Linux is running under z/VM, so consumption figures differ with Performance Toolkit for z/VM.
-For Linux guests: 1.
-CPU load and trans. to identify heavy users or malfunctions of Linux guests (for 29.
-Linux systems 21.
-User resource usage owned the processors and do not consider that Linux is running under z/VM, so consumption figures differ with Performance Unwanted resource 1.
-CPU load and trans. consumption wake-up function and allows z/VM to determine when a Linux
+Unwanted resource 1.
+CPU load and trans.
+On Linux, use ps -ef to show the running tasks.
+Remove those tasks you do not need. consumption • Install the on-demand timer patch, which disables the Linux wake-up function and allows z/VM to determine when a Linux guest is truly idle.